Table of Contents

 Published April 30, 2026, by Pondero Editorial

-Two weeks of real shipping work, not contrived demos:
+Two weeks of real shipping work, no contrived demos:

-- A monorepo TypeScript+Python feature where one canvas drove a backend migration while a second canvas worked on the frontend wiring.
+- A monorepo TypeScript and Python feature.
+One canvas drove a backend migration while a second handled frontend wiring.

-- Three “agent + human” loops where one canvas was a long-running agent task and the other was the human-driven editor.
+- Three "agent plus human" loops.
+One canvas ran a long agent task, the other was the human-driven editor.

-- A debugging session where canvas A held the failing-test reproduction and canvas B held the candidate fix.
+- A debugging session.
+Canvas A held the failing-test reproduction, canvas B held the candidate fix.

 Where multi-canvas earns its slot